Airline or Airport?

 Among other things, the airlines are responsible for:

-- They staff the ticket counters and gates.
+- Staffing the ticket counters and gates

-- They are responsible for lost or damaged baggage.
+- Handling lost or damaged baggage

-- They de-ice airplanes during winter weather.
+- De-icing airplanes during winter weather

 The Airport operates and maintains the physical facility on the ground: the terminal, runways, taxiways, etc.…and the airport leases space to the airlines.
 Airport leases do not include airline performance standards because airlines won’t agree to them and the airlines hold all the cards in today’s landscape.
 The bottom line is airlines are responsible for how they conduct their business at the airport and in the air.

 Why tell you all this?
 Because often people think the airport is responsible for airline operations and customer service.
 Based on experience we know airline employees sometimes tell customers things like: “Ladies and gentleman, the airport de-icing crew is short staffed so we’re going to be delayed.”
 A more accurate statement would be: “Our de-icing crew is short staffed so we’re going to be delayed.”